jamesread/libAllure/README.md

 A set of utilities, helpers and shims.
 It aims to be pretty modular and lightweight.

+This library is published by packagist.org for easy use with composer; https://packagist.org/packages/jwread/lib-allure

 [![Travis build Status](https://travis-ci.org/jamesread/libAllure.png?branch=master)](https://travis-ci.org/jamesread/libAllure)

 ## Compatibility